gadhagod/bbc-feeds/README.md

 | `news().science()`       | Science and Environment | http://feeds.bbci.co.uk/news/science_and_environment/rss.xml | limit               |
 | `news().top_stories()`   | Home                    | http://feeds.bbci.co.uk/news/rss.xml?edition=int             | limit <br> edition  |

+top_stories() has the optional parameter edition which is used to set the edition to use when getting the top stories.
+You can set edition to the following:
+- uk -> UK Top stories
+- us - US Top stories
+- int - International Top stories
 ### Sports
 | Function Name          | Category   | RSS Feed                                         | Optional Parameters |
 |------------------------|------------|--------------------------------------------------|---------------------|